 1 hr by car, 5 min ferry

 Visitors to Balboa Island in Newport Beach can enter the man-made island by driving onto it via Marine Avenue, but it’s far easier—and more fun—to park your car on the Balboa Peninsula and take the Balboa Island Ferry for a quick and scenic five-minute trip across the water.
 The first order of business: getting your hands on one of the island’s famed frozen bananas (make the Bluth family proud).
-Choose from rivals Sugar N Spice or Dad’s Donuts; both claim to be the originators of the chocolate-covered frozen treat.
+Choose from rivals Sugar N Spice or Dad’s Donut & Bakery Shop; both claim to be the originators of the chocolate-covered frozen treat.
 Take a jaunt around the 1.6-mile boardwalk surrounding the island, passing by multi-million dollar homes and streets named after gems, before strolling down Marine Avenue, the island’s main artery.
 Here you’ll find plenty of restaurants (Wilma’s Patio is a staple), boutique shops, art galleries and the Balboa Island Museum and Historical Society.
 Of course, there’s plenty to do out on the water, too: kayaking, parasailing, paddle boarding and the like.
 If you’ve got kiddos tagging along, the Balboa Fun Zone on the peninsula hosts a ferris wheel and plenty of arcade games.—Erin Kuschner

 1 hr 20 mins by car

 Ojai is a not-so-hidden gem close enough to L.A. for a day trip, but with a unique, relaxed feel that’s worlds away from busy city life.
-Start early with an al fresco breakfast sandwich at Knead Baking Company, then stroll the town’s quaint main street; the antique shopping is great here, but newer shops like Summer Camp are also worth a stop.
+Start early with a decadent, hearty breakfast at Bonnie Lu’s, then stroll the town’s quaint main street; the antique shopping is great here, but newer shops like Summer Camp are also worth a stop.
 Tour an olive farm or a citrus grove, then grab an organic lunch at Farmer & the Cook.
 Alternatively, grab a a bite to go and explore the nearby trails in Los Padres National Forest, just north of town.
 If the weather is right, swimming holes abound along the Sespe Creek.
 Back in civilization, check out Bart’s Books, an outdoor bookstore housed in an actual house (sans roof), or head up to Meditation Mount for incredible views, especially the famed “pink moment” at sunset.
 Swing back to the center of town to explore its many wine tasting rooms, or grab a beer and a bite at Ojai Beverage Company.
 Chief’s Peak, the bar at Ojai Rancho Inn (where you should stay if your trip runs long), is a hip spot for an after-dinner drink; you’ll find more old-timers—and regular live music—at Deer Lodge down the road.—Kate Wertheimer

 1 hr 30 mins by car